Composite Bonding & Porcelain Veneers

 Composite bonding A white filling material is added onto the tooth’s surface to change the shape and size of the tooth or fill gaps between the teeth.
 This treatment is ideal following teeth whitening so that the dentist can match the white filling material to the new, whiter shade of natural tooth.
 Composite bonding can be done in one visit without any drilling or injections.

-Veneers are ideal for uneven or damaged teeth.
+Porcelain Veneers are ideal for uneven, small-seized, or damaged teeth.
 These thin porcelain sheets are bonded to the surface of your tooth to transform the shape and size of the tooth.
-Veneers take a few appointments to fit, but they’ll last for many years.
+Veneers take a few appointments to fit, but they’ll last for 10+ years.

-The first step towards your dream smile is a consultation with one of our highly experienced expert cosmetic dentists.
+The first step towards your dream smile is a consultation with one of our highly experienced expert cosmetic dentists in Leeds.
 The dentist will give you a full dental examination & then discuss which cosmetic treatment is the best option to improve your smile and create a bespoke treatment plan for you.

 You’ve probably got tonnes of questions.
-But before you get in touch, we’ve answered the most common ones below.
+But before you get in touch, we’ve answered the most common ones.

 Composite bonding and composite veneers are different names used to refer to the same treatment.